-Questions About Avoiding Arrest or How Police Act in DUI Stops
+Questions About Avoiding Arrest, or How Police Act during DUI Stops

 If you’ve already been arrested or charged, then you probably don’t care about this section, or it’s too late for you to do anything about it.
 Whether or not you should have agreed to the breath test doesn’t really matter anymore, since it already happened.

 But as a professional DUI defense lawyer, I get asked these hypothetical DUI questions all the time.

 - What should I do if I’m pulled over?